mre/endler.dev/content/2022/alloc/index.md

 +++

 One of the neatest things
-about Rust is that you can take _full control over memory_ and deep-dive into optimizations at will.
+about Rust is that you have _full control over memory_ and can deep-dive into optimizations at will.

-I've heard people fondly speak of _zero-copy_ and _allocation-free_ code.
-Alas, I wondered, what does that even mean?

-Information on the topic is surprisingly sparse, and I had to piece together whatever I could find from various sources to understand how Rust _really_ handles allocations &mdash; and how to avoid them if needed.
+In that context you might have heard of _zero-copy_ or _allocation-free_ code, alas, you might have wondered, what that really meant.

-To save others the trouble, I decided to write down all I've learned so far.
+Information on the topic is surprisingly sparse, so to save you the trouble, I decided to write down all I've learned so far.

 ## Who Is This Article For?

-Everyone who wants to know more about <u>allocations</u> and <u>Rust</u>, really.

 Memory management internals are an intermediate topic, but you don't need to know a lot about allocations to be productive in Rust.
 It can be fun and educational to learn more, however!

-The article is rather long, so feel free to jump around in the...
+So this is for everyone who wants to know more about <u>allocations</u> in
+<u>Rust</u>.

 ## Table Of Contents

 ## What's An Allocation?

+_Allocation_ is a term which is often used, but few people know the origin of.
 The word comes from _Vulgar Latin_ [_allocare_](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html), from _ad-_ ("to") + _locus_ ("place")

-Ever since the first computers, programmers needed to find an answer to the question "Where to put that data?".
+Ever since we invented computers, there had to be an answer to the question:
+"Where to put that data?".

-And there are a number of options and tradeoffs to consider: allocation has to be fast, space-efficient, and scalable; it's not an easy task!
+And there are a number of options and tradeoffs to consider: allocations have to be fast, space-efficient, and scalable; the combination is not an easy task!

 In the early days, memory was managed by hand.
+Humans would punch holes into pieces of paper or flip switches on a machine to "allocate memory".
+When the computer loaded a program, it would read the program's code and data from there and print out the results or make lights blink.

-As computer memory got bigger, special programs &mdash; allocators &mdash; were written to take on the job.
+As computer memory got bigger, special programs &mdash; allocators &mdash; were written to take on the job of managing memory.

 ## Stack and Heap Allocations

-Computer memory is divided into _static_ and _dynamic memory_.
+Memory can be divided into two categories: _static_ and _dynamic memory_.

-The lifetime of static memory is the entire duration of the program's execution, and it's allocated at compile time.
+Static memory is around for the entire duration of the program's execution, and it's allocated at compile time.
 In contrast, dynamic memory is more short-lived and gets allocated at runtime.

 Static memory lives in the `GLOBAL` and `CODE` sections of a program, while